 If you’re making my sugar-free cream cheese frosting (recipe further down in the post), you’ll also want to have:

 - Cream cheese

-- Powdered allulose (I used Wholesome Yum's Besti Powdered Allulose)
+- Powdered Sweetener (I used Wholesome Yum's Besti Powdered Allulose)

-- For best results, finely grate fresh carrots when making this recipe.
+- For best results - and the best texture - finely grate fresh carrots when making this keto recipe.
 Store bought grated carrots tend to be drier and not a great size/texture for this use.
-I use my food processor to grate them, goes quickly!
+I use my food processor to make freshly shredded carrots, it goes quickly!

 - For a dairy free cake, you can swap the melted butter out for an equal amount of oil of choice.
 Vegetable oil, avocado oil, or coconut oil are good options, I wouldn’t bother with olive oil - too strongly flavoured.

 The success of my Keto Paska and Keto Rum Cake nonsense recently was still fresh in my mind when I gave in to my carrot cake craving, so I decided to design the best sugar-free carrot cake recipe as a set of mini bundt cakes.

 Not only does it work well for the constraints of a gluten-free / flour free batter, it’s far less hassle than making a layer cake, fussing around with cake layers and all.

 Also?
 It’s great for portion control!
 Much easier to grab an individual little bundt, than to face down a whole cake!